How to ensure project success

 The physical design breaks the logical services and components into physical elements such as individual servers, including naming, addressing conventions and resilience configurations.

-Deployment is made easier with an appropriate physical design, which can be taken further by including build documentation.
+Thin client deployment is made easier with an appropriate physical design, which can be taken further by including build documentation.

 This ensures uniformity in the deployment ensuring components utilised are identically configured, which will further reduce the likelihood of any problems which could have resulted from differing standards and builds.